minkcv/vm/README.md

 # Vapor Spec
-A virtual game platform with capabilities similar to 90s game consoles.
+A virtual game platform with capabilities similar to 80s game consoles.
-This repo is contains the Windows/Linux implementation, some games, the compiler and assembler, and documentation.
+This repo is contains the Windows/Linux implementation, some games, the compiler, assembler, and documentation.

 A Nintendo Switch Homebrew implementation exists [HERE](https://github.com/minkcv/vm-switch).